Vacuum fluorescent display: History

 Of the three prevalent display technologies – VFD, LCD, and LED – the VFD was the first to be developed.
-It was used in early handheld calculators.
-LED displays displaced VFDs in this use as the very small LEDs used required less power, thereby extending battery life, though early LED displays had problems achieving uniform brightness levels across all display segments.
-Later, LCDs displaced LEDs, offering even lower power requirements.
+VFD and LED displays were used in early handheld calculators.
+LED displays were an alternative to VFDs in this use as they had simpler power requirements, not requiring the high voltages.
+Choice of display technology varied through commercial decisions by the manufacturer, with companies such as Casio, Canon & Sharp dropping LED displays in preference to VFDs and early LCDs, whereas Texas Instruments and Hewlett Packard, both manufacturers of LED displays, continued with LED technology for much longer.
+Later, once LCD technology was well established, it displaced LED displays and VFDs in handheld calculators, offering lower power requirements at lower cost.
+More recently, outside the education sector, calculator applications on mobile phones have for many replaced the pocket calculator, and there is progression from LED backlit LCDs back to full LED displays in the form of Organic Light Emitting Diode (OLED) displays.

 The first VFD was the single indication DM160 by Philips in 1959.
 It could easily be driven by transistors, so was aimed at computer applications as it was easier to drive than a neon and had longer life than a light bulb.
 The 1967 Japanese single digit seven segment display in terms of anode was more like the Philips DM70 / DM71 Magic Eye as the DM160 has a spiral wire anode.
-The Japanese seven segment VFD meant that no patent royalties needed to be paid on desk calculator displays as would have been the case using Nixies or Panaplex neon digits.
+The Japanese seven segment VFD meant that no patent royalties needed to be paid on desk calculator displays as would have been the case using Nixie tubes or Panaplex neon digits or for LED displays on pocket calculators.
 In the UK the Philips designs were made and marketed by Mullard (almost wholly owned by Philips even before WWII).

-The Russian IV-15 VFD tube is very similar to the DM160.
-The DM160, DM70/DM71 and Russian IV-15 can (like a VFD panel) be used as triodes.
+The Soviet IV-15 VFD tube is very similar to the DM160.
+The DM160, DM70/DM71 and Soviet IV-15 can (like a VFD panel) be used as triodes.
 The DM160 is thus the smallest VFD and smallest triode valve.
 The IV-15 is slightly different shape (see photo of DM160 and IV-15 for comparison).